dominikrys/SWW-assignment_2/src/SOLUTION.md

 * `longestWord` - create an `Arraylist` of all words at each level that are leaves and return the

 * `numLeaves` - check the amount of leaves at each level return.
 If a node is not a leaf, call the method on it.
 Highest call will get the total of all leaves.
+The return value is initially set to 1 and changed to 0 if there are children so that the root node counts as a leaf if no words have been inserted, as `.isEmpty()` can't be called on the `DictionaryTree` object.

 * `contains` - checks if each level contains the next character of the input word.
 If the last node is reached, check if it's the end of the word - return the result.